I have always found myself fascinated with the finest details.

 Concealment, disclosure & continuous unfolding.

-Born in 1979 in New York, I discovered artistic analog photography already in my early teens and have been practicing it ever since.
+Born in 1979 in New York and having later grown up in Israel, I discovered artistic analog photography already in my early teens and have been practicing it ever since.
 I studied art & photography for a Bachelor’s degree in Austria (University of Arts Linz) and for a Master’s degree in northern Finland (University of Lapland).
 Parallel to my studies, I photographed in classical music projects for many years, seeking to bring out the more individual and intimate sides of collective music making.

 Already then I began to engage in abstract visual art in connection with music and nature.
 Photography, various printing techniques, drawing and philosophy were and still are the spaces of my explorations.
 The mysteries and metaphors of abstraction, of nature and of music capture me, and so I capture them.